okta/okta-oidc-js/packages/okta-react/README.md

 * **Security** - (required) Allows you to supply your OpenID Connect client configuration.
 * **SecureRoute** - (required) A normal `Route` except authentication is needed to render the component.
 * **Callback** - (required) Handles the implicit flow callback.
 This will parse the tokens and store them automatically.
-* **LoginRoute** - (optional) Defines where to redirect if authentication is required.
-If this is not defined, Okta's hosted login page is used.

 ## Create Routes